pyapp-kit/in-n-out/docs/getting_started.md

 # TypeError: get_things_name() missing 1 required positional argument: 'thing'
 ```

-We can use the [`Store.inject`][in_n_out.Store.inject] method to inject a `Thing` into the function.
+We can use the [`Store.inject`][in_n_out.Store.inject] method to inject a `Thing` into the function:
-More than one provider per type can be registered.
-The store will iterate through all
-providers registered for the required type, stopping at the first one that returns an
-object that is not `None`.

-Providers should return `None` if it is not able to provide the requested object as
-this allows `in-n-out` to continue iterating through any other registered providers:

 ```python
 get_things_name = store.inject(get_things_name)
 print(get_things_name())  # prints "Thing"
 ```

+!!!note "multiple providers"
+    In the case that more one provider has been registered for a given type.
+The store will
+    iterate through all providers registered for the required type (ordered by [weight](#weights-and-provider-priority)), stopping at the first one that returns an object that
+    is not `None` .

+    Providers should return `None` if it is not able to provide the requested object as
+    this allows `in-n-out` to continue iterating through any other registered providers.

 !!!tip "decorators"
     As with registration functions, we can use `Store.inject` as a decorator: